-• Ebor Gardens Primary Academy Faye Gallagher faye.gallagher@eborgardensacademy.co.uk Victoria Primary Academy Ben Cook ben.cook@vpaleeds.co.uk
+Academy SENCO Email Ebor Gardens Primary Faye Gallagher faye.gallagher@eborgardensacademy.co.uk Academy Victoria Primary Academy Ben Cook ben.cook@vpaleeds.co.uk

-If the concern cannot be satisfactorily dealt with at this stage, parents/carers should request a copy of the complaints policy and arrange a meeting with the Head of School.
+If the concern cannot be satisfactorily dealt with at this stage, parents/carers should request a copy of the complaints policy and arrange a meeting with the (Executive) Principal.
 Every effort will be made to understand the nature of your concern, consult with professionals to seek advice and rectify the situation.
-However, if the Head of School is unable to resolve the difficulty, parents will be advised to follow the complaints procedure.
+However, if the (Executive) Principal is unable to resolve the difficulty, parents will be advised to follow the complaints procedure.